Seven Epic Spots For Stargazing In New Zealand

 Tongariro National Park

 The Tongariro Alpine Crossing is one of the world’s most scenic hikes, and it’s no less spectacular after dark.
 Weaving between dramatic peaks like Ngauruhoe (better known as Mount Doom), Tongariro and Ruapehu, the trail is busy during the day but positively serene at night.
 Don a headlamp and follow your guide on an overnight crossing through the Tongariro National Park, when bright stars illuminate the shadowy mountains before giving way to a sunrise that will take your breath away.
 Exhausted after your epic all-nighter?
-Then YHA National Park and YHA Ohakune are the perfect places to crash.
+Then YHA National Park is the perfect places to crash.

 In the capital, catch the cable car up to Carter Observatory — New Zealand’s national observatory gives visitors a glimpse of the heavens that’s almost as impressive as its panoramic views over Wellington below.
 Outside of the city, the Zealandia eco-sanctuary offers an equally extraordinary after-dark experience — book a night tour to meet native New Zealand animals like the kiwi under the moonlight, gazing up at the stars above.

 Better known as the Southern Lights, Aurora Australis is the Southern Hemisphere’s version of the Northern Lights.
 And because New Zealand is so close to the South Pole where the Southern Lights originate, it’s one of the few points on the planet where you can witness this brilliant celestial wonder.
 Shining shades of purple, green, yellow and blue, the Southern Lights appear as sheets of light shimmering in the sky during the winter months in New Zealand.
 The further south you go, the more likely you are to see Aurora Australis light up the sky — explore remote areas around Dunedin, Tekapo and Queenstown on a clear night in July and August for your best chance of catching this awesome natural light show.